thatrandomfrenchdude/MSFT-Build-2025-Template/README.md

     ```

 ## Important Notes
+***AnythingLLM Workspace Naming***<br>
-- It is recommended that you choose a simple, lowercase name for the AnythingLLM workspace slug for ease of use.
+It is recommended that you choose a simple, lowercase name for the AnythingLLM workspace slug for ease of use.
 Special characters and spaces may cause issues.
 Should you prefer to use a more complex name, you can confirm the slug using `src/chatbot_src/anything_llm_tools/workspaces.py`.

+***AnythingLLM Missing Model***<br>
+Sometimes the selected model fails to download causing an error in the generation.
+To resolve, check the model in Settings -> AI Providers -> LLM in AnythingLLM.
+You should see "uninstall" on the model card if it is installed correctly.
+If you see "model requires download," choose another model, click save, switch back, then save.
+You should see the model download in the upper right corner of the AnythingLLM window.

+***AnythingLLM Qualcomm QNN Runtime Missing***<br>
+On a device with Snapdragon X Elite, Qualcomm QNN should be the default LLM Provider.
+If you do not see Qualcomm QNN as an option on the dropdown, you downloaded the AMD64 version of AnythingLLM.
+Delete the app and install the ARM64 version instead.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.